tjamescouch/MetalNN/README.md

 - [ ] Allow for saving and restoring parameters
 - [ ] Specify the input layer in the model configuration yaml
 - [ ] Create library of working model configuratikons
+- [ ] Implement classification using MNIST dataset

 ### Medium-term Goals:
 - [ ] Expand support for additional layer types (e.g., GRU, LSTM, Attention layers).